merrychap/fluffychat/README.md

 ```sh
 $ python3 chat_console.py
 ```
-But if you want to join in existed chat, then you should know ip of the host sitting in this chat and then run next:
+But if you want to join in existed chat, then you should know ip of a host sitting in this chat and then run next:
 ```sh
 $ python3 chat_console.py -H __ip address of the host__
 ```